autotelico/autotelico/README.md

 <br>
 Everyone has experienced those "what if" moments: what if I tried something different?
 What if I'm letting opportunities slip by?
 What if I succeed?

 That's how I got into web development.
-After four frustrating attempts, I decided to give it a fifth try.
+After 4 frustrating attempts, I decided to give it a 5th try.
 And it worked!
-I've always enjoyed helping others with computers in the three jobs I've had in my life, and everyone always said the same thing: "Oh, you look like someone who loves PCs!
+I've always enjoyed helping others with computers in all the 3 jobs I've had in my life, and everyone always said the same thing: "Oh, you look like someone who loves PCs!
 Why don't you go into IT?"

 I thought, you know what?
-You guys are right - I really do love it!
-I dropped my studies in Public Policy Management at USP to dedicate myself to what I've always loved to do the most: play with browsers!
+You guys are right - I really do love 'em!
+While still working in my earlier area of expertise, I chose now to dedicate myself to what I've always loved to do the most: playing with browsers!
 I spend every spare moment of my day reading about code or writing code.
-As I'm writing this, I have 50 tabs open on my phone; out of these, 41 are about code.
-I've become the meme of "spent 80% of my time..."

 I just want to know as much as possible about how to tweak things.
 My joy with the web is precisely that.
 It's not about money or fame; I just really want to create things.
 With finesse! 👌🏻